How can I tell if my article is peer-reviewed?

-If you have located the article in EBSCO or Proquest databases, and are viewing the articles information page, you can click on the linked title of the journal to find out more information about the journal, as can be seen in the image below.
+If you have located the article in EBSCO or ProQuest databases, and are viewing the articles information page, you can click on the linked title of the journal to find out more information about the journal, as can be seen in the image below.

 article information page with attention drawn to the source journal link